Ulvøya (Hitra)

-Ulvøya is an island in the municipality of Hitra in Trøndelag county, Norway.
+Ulvøya is an island in Hitra Municipality in Trøndelag county, Norway.
 The 6.4 km2 island is located just north of Fjellværsøya island.
 The Knarrlagsundet bridge connects the two islands.
 The island is home to the villages of Knarrlagsund and Ulvan.
 Marine Harvest has a fish processing plant in Ulvan.
 The large island of Hitra lies about 3 km to the southwest.